In order to win in content marketing, your content marketing strategy should include at least (perhaps more) two easy steps:

 There you have it—social media promotion and nurturing in a nutshell.
 There’s a lot to learn about your social media efforts, and every business will be unique, so keep a close eye on the pulse of your strategy, and don’t be afraid to make adjustments.

 Your next method is a similarly inexpensive one, with a similar path to potential growth.
 Start collecting subscribers for your email newsletter on the sides and footer of your website.
 The more subscribers you have, the more powerful this distribution channel is going to be.

-Essentially, you have two potential angles for email marketing; regular newsletters or exclusive offers.
+Essentially, you have two potential angles for email marketing: regular newsletters or exclusive offers and editorial calendar.
 Feel free to include both angles in the same email blast, cover them separately, or cover just one or the other.

 The other route with email marketing is to offer exclusive content through it, which users can only get (or get early access to) by being subscribers.
 The advantage here is that it makes subscribing to your email list more appealing, which will give you access to a greater number of users.
 However, it also means producing content with a slightly lower potential since you’ll be limiting its visibility, at least initially, to a small range of people.

 Email marketing functions well as a standalone for some businesses, but it’s most effective when it’s used to promote and complement your content and social media strategies.

 Influencer marketing has some of the greatest overall potential of any of the strategies on this list.
 The idea is relatively simple, though it’s going to manifest in a number of different individual tactics; you’ll find an “influencer” in your industry, a person of significant influence who has a huge social media following and a reputation to match, and you’ll leverage their influence to get more visibility for your content.
 Because these influencers sometimes have followers in the realm of 6 or 7 digits, you could instantly become connected to an enormous new audience segment—and it might cost you nothing but a bit of time and back-scratching.